Ghana sustains prior gains in malaria prevention

 Malaria prevalence among children has declined over time, but areas for improvement remain in malaria prevention, according to the newly released 2019 Ghana Malaria Indicator Survey (GMIS).

-RelatedPosts 7 pregnant women tested positive for Covid-19 African Leaders and Advocates, when you think COVID-19, think Malaria!
-“The results of the 2019 Ghana MIS will be used by the Government of Ghana and the Ministry of Health to inform priorities and strategies for malaria prevention and its eventual elimination,” says Mr Peter Takyi Peprah, a Presenter from GSS.
+“The results of the 2019 Ghana MIS will be used by the Government of Ghana and the Ministry of Health to inform priorities and strategies for malaria prevention and its eventual elimination,” says Peter Takyi Peprah, Head, Field Operations & Logistics Section/Project Coordinator

 The 2019 GMIS was conducted between September and November 2019 at the peak of malaria season.
 All children age 6-59 months living in selected households were eligible for anaemia and malaria testing.